Let’s agree (on how) to disagree

 ePluribus skills training has been incorporated into orientation design and offered to faculty who lead discussion seminars taken by every first-year law student.
 Drawing heavily from ePluribus’s principles of engagement across difference, Spaulding and Brest prepared a report for the office of the university president in 2023 with suggestions for how Stanford could promote more open and inclusive discourse.

-As a result of that report—and related research and programming emerging from the School of Humanities and Sciences, the McCoy Family Center for Ethics in Society, the Hoover Institution, and the Democracy Hub—the university is rolling out a university-wide initiative this year.
+As a result of that report—and related research and programming emerging from the School of Humanities and Sciences, the McCoy Family Center for Ethics in Society, the Hoover Institution, and the Democracy Hub—the university announced a new university-wide initiative in November called ePluribus Stanford.

 In addition to promoting the work of Stanford’s schools, centers, institutes, and other nationally recognized programs, the initiative features skills training for residential assistants, student leaders such as the sophomores who teach Frosh 101, and instructors in the Civic, Liberal, and Global Education (COLLEGE) curriculum taken by two-thirds of the entering class every year.